JuliaReinforcementLearning/ReinforcementLearning.jl/docs/src/Zoo Algorithms/MPO.md

 The latter is the approach used in the paper for continuous actions.
 It is implemented but is very slow on a GPU at the moment.
 Although more expressive, it may not be worth the extra computation time.

 ## Learning a continuous Cartpole policy
 First, we instantiate the environment from the package `ReinforcementLearningEnvironments`.
-We wrapp it into an `ActionTransformedEnv` with a `tanh` to constrain the action in [-1, 1].
+We wrap it into an `ActionTransformedEnv` with a `tanh` to constrain the action in [-1, 1].

 ```julia
 using ReinforcementLearning, Flux